kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Step 3: Add authentication details from secrets

 Integrations into external systems usually need authentication details dealing with sensitive data.
 To handle that data properly in secrets, the `LogPipeline` supports the reference of Secrets.
-The key/value entries of the Secrets can be mapped to environment variables of the Fluent Bit Pods, and with that, are available for usage in [placeholder expressions](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/variables).
+The key-value entries of the Secrets can be mapped to environment variables of the Fluent Bit Pods, and with that, are available for usage in [placeholder expressions](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/variables).

 ```yaml
 kind: LogPipeline